HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/IncludeWebContentViewerPortlet.md

 ## Introduction

-After creating a Portal Search Collection, you may notice that pages containing the Web Content Viewer portlet are excluded from the search index.
-By default, the Web Content Viewer portlet is configured to be excluded from the Portal Seedlist.

-Follow the procedure below to modify this behavior and include these pages in search results.
+After creating a Portal Search collection, pages containing the Web Content Viewer portlet may be excluded from the search index.
+By default, the Web Content Viewer portlet is configured to be excluded from the portal seedlist.
+This article describes how to include these pages in search results by updating the portlet configuration.

 ## Instructions

-1. Log in to Portal and navigate to the **Administration** page.
+1. Log in to HCL DX as an administrator.

-2. On the Administration page expand in the **menu Applications** and click to **Portlets**.
+2. Navigate to **Administration > Applications > Portlets**.

-3. Search for **Web Content Viewer** using the search bar.
+3. Search for **Web Content Viewer**.

-4. Click the Configure Portlet icon (wrench button) for the Web Content Viewer portlet.
+4. Select the **Configure Portlet** wrench icon.

-5. Locate the preference named `INCLUDE_IN_SEARCH_INDEX`.
+5. Locate the **INCLUDE_IN_SEARCH_INDEX** preference and select the **Edit value** pencil icon.

-6. Click the edit action for `INCLUDE_IN_SEARCH_INDEX` and set its value to `true`.
+6. Change the **value** to `true`, and then select **OK**
+7. Select **OK** to save your changes.

-7. Save your changes, re-crawl/regather the search collection documents, and verify the pages appear in search results.
+8. <!--re-crawl/regather the search collection documents, and verify the pages appear in search results.-->